cpmpercussion/arduino-OSC2DMX/README.md

 ### Testing with Pure Data

 There's a Pd patch `OSC2DMX-test.pd` in the pd folder which shows how to control lights from Pd.

+## TODO:

+- Make this work with more modern boards (e.g., Leonardo or 32u4 based, ARM, etc.)
+- Support more than one independent light...